jonathonwpowell/transloc-to-gtfs-real-time/README.md

 The program currently has two endpoints /vehiclepositions/<agencyId>, this can be tested at https://nervous-wing-1097db.netlify.com/.netlify/functions/server/vehiclepositions/20
  /tripupdates/<agencyId>, this can be tested at https://nervous-wing-1097db.netlify.com/.netlify/functions/server/tripupdates/20

+ # Current Limitations
+ Currently the transloc API does not provide a means to map a vehicle to a specific trip, such as a trip_id or start time / end time.
+Without this data it is impossible to know for sure when a vehicle is supposed to arrive at a specific stop.
+It also inhibits the use of this data for ingestion into Google Maps

+ # Helpful Tools
+ Here is a list of helpful tools I have used along the way:
+  - [Awesome-Transit](https://project-awesome.org/CUTR-at-USF/awesome-transit#gtfs-realtime-convertors): A list of great tools for transit data, I got most of the tools I used from there
+  - [OneBusAway Realtime Visualizer](https://github.com/OneBusAway/onebusaway-gtfs-realtime-visualizer/wiki): Used to sanity check output
+  - [GTFS Realtime Reference](https://developers.google.com/transit/gtfs-realtime/reference): Reference for the GTFS Realtime format
+  - [GTFS Realtime Validator](https://github.com/CUTR-at-USF/gtfs-realtime-validator): USed to validate the GTFS REaltime feed being generated